Derrick Bell: Development of Critical Race Theory

-In the 1970s, Bell and these other legal scholars began using the phrase "critical race theory" (CRT) as a takeoff on critical legal studies, a branch of legal scholarship that challenges the validity of concepts such as rationality, objective truth, and judicial neutrality.
-Critical legal theory was itself a takeoff on critical theory, a philosophical framework with roots in Marxist thought.
+In the 1970s, Bell and these other legal scholars began using the phrase "critical race theory" (CRT) a phrase based on critical legal studies, a branch of legal scholarship, taken that challenged the validity of concepts such as rationality, objective truth, and judicial neutrality.
+Critical legal theory was itself a takeoff on critical theory, a philosophical approach originating out of the leftist Frankfurt School.
 Bell continued writing about critical race theory after accepting a teaching position at Harvard University.
 He worked alongside lawyers, activists, and legal scholars across the country.
-Much of his legal scholarship was influenced by his experience both as a black man and as a civil rights attorney.
+Much of his legal scholarship was influenced by his experience both as a Black man and as a civil rights attorney.
 Writing in a narrative style, Bell contributed to the intellectual discussions on race.
 According to Bell, his purpose in writing was to examine the racial issues within the context of their economic and social, and political dimensions from a legal standpoint.
 In addition to this, Bell's critical race theory was eventually branched off into more theories, describing the hardships of other groups, such as AsianCrit (Asian), FemCrit (Women), LatCrit (Latino), TribalCrit (American Indian), and WhiteCrit (White).
-His theories were based on the following propositions:
+His theories were based on a number of propositions.